youraunt/EDU_CU_CSCI2421/README.txt

 Name:  main.cpp
    Main program.
-This is the driver program that calls sub-functions to read data from an input file, use the data to create two matrices, and compute and display their sum and product.
+This is the driver program that calls sub-functions to read data from an user, use the data to create two vectors, and play the game.

-Name:  matrix.h
+Name:  guess.h
-   Contains the definition for the class matrix.
+   Contains the definition for the class guess.

-Name: matrix.cpp
+Name: guess.cpp
-   Defines and implements the matrix class for implementing a matrix.
+   Defines and implements the guess class for implementing a game object.
-   This class provides routines to construct and get the matrix, as well as overloaded operators to add and multpliply two matrices.
+   This class provides routines to randomize numbers using a random_device to seed a mersenne twister engine.

-Name: matrix_functions.h
+Name: functions.h
    Contains the prototypes for the matrix program support functions.

-Name: matrix_functions.cpp
+Name: functions.cpp
-   Includes functions to display a greeting, populate two arrays from a data file, and display the sum and product of two matrices.
+   Includes functions to display a greeting, and handle user input.

 *******************************************************